SuperFlyTV/supertimeline/README.md

-# Timeline
+# SuperFly-Timeline

-The Timeline is a collection of rules as well as a resolver for placing objects on a virtual timeline.
-It uses the concept of timing objects in sequences – absolute or relative timings – which resolves recursively in nested structures.
+The SuperFly-Timeline is a collection of rules as well as a resolver for placing objects on a virtual timeline.
+It uses the concept of timing objects in sequences -– absolute or relative timings -– which resolves recursively in nested structures.
 This means it supports grouping, combinations of timing between groups, and objects within groups.
 It also supports logical conditions instead of timed conditions.

 Licence: MIT